Have you ever thought about cleaning your mattress? How about how much time you’ll spend on it throughout your lifetime?

 Cleaning your mattress twice a year is essential to promote better sleep, improved health, and to extend the life of your mattress (because we all know how much they can cost to replace).

-Vacuuming your mattress regularly and using disinfecting sprays can help.
+Vacuuming your mattress regularly and using cleaning sprays can help.
 However, these cleaners can deposit chemicals onto your mattress that cause allergies, skin irritations, respiratory issues, and other health concerns when inhaled or ingested.

 Take the load off of your busy schedule by trusting a company that uses all-natural, green cleaning solutions to clean your mattress.
-This is the sure way to make sure allergens and bacteria are removed from your mattress in a way that won’t put you at risk of exposure to harsh chemicals or mold growth.
+This is the sure way to make sure allergens and dust are removed from your mattress in a way that won’t put you at risk of exposure to harsh chemicals or mold growth.